natural remedies for urinary tract infection

 9. Urinate After Sex

 This is good advice in general, whether you're fighting a UTI or not.
-Going pee after sex helps wash away any bacteria that may have made its way to your urethra opening during coitus.
+Going pee after sexual intercourse helps wash away any bacteria that may have made its way to your urethra opening during coitus.
+While there has been much debate on whether this approach will help everyone, there are individuals who find this to be a helpful preventative practice.

 @drjolenebrighten